-During Phase-I, the campaign was implemented in 80 districts, while in Phase-II women registration was facilitated in 54 districts.
-During phase-III, the campaign was implemented in 69 districts, while in phase-III (extension) it has been extended to 85 districts.
+The project has been implemented across Pakistan in three phases.
 Building upon its unique multi-phased approach, SELP yielded significant results by identifying more than 1.8 million unregistered women in more than 27,000 census blocks across districts and subsequently facilitated more than 760,000 women in acquiring NICs at NADRA service points.
 Whereas the ECP’s and NADRA’s joint campaign had successfully contributed to facilitating the registration of more than 9.8 million women between the last two election cycles.

-As many as 53 civil society organizations under Phase-III extension are targeting to facilitate 250,000 women in 85 districts in Pakistan – 25 in Khyber Pakhtunkhwa, 27 in Punjab, 20 in Balochistan and 13 in Sindh.
+With an extension of the third phase of the project being implemented across 85 districts of Pakistan, as many as 53 civil society organizations are targeting to facilitate 250,000 women in 85 districts – 25 in Khyber Pakhtunkhwa, 27 in Punjab, 20 in Balochistan, and 13 in Sindh.